Chirag-Jogi/AI-powered-recruitment-agent/README.md

 # 🚀 HireGenius-AI-powered-recruitment-agent

+### Disclaimer -  The Link is not working as my free groq API IS OVER .
+Sorry for the the inconvience.
+You can read my Readme .
 AI-powered recruitment agent that automatically sources LinkedIn candidates, scores them using advanced LLMs, and generates personalized outreach messages.

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)